 If you return to work, your coverage resumes on the first day of the following month.
 Your benefits allowance resumes and your insurance premiums are withheld from your mid-month paycheck.

 YOUR MEDICAL PLAN OPTIONS

-As a member of Options, you have the option of enrolling in one of several medical plans.
-A brief description of each is provided below.
+As a member of Choices, you have the option of enrolling in one of several medical plans: